iodinepanda/ChoiceOptimization/README.md

 A general application package for external use is in the works so that this project can be applied to other scheduling problems.
 Working code will be uploaded soon.

+TODO:
+    - Write JUnit tests on small test data (find optimal solution, ensure that COA falls with some range of it)

 Team:
     -mmussomele
     -amitvakula